abureyanahmed/multi_level_tree/README.md

 ## The Readable Tree Layout Algorithm that emphasizes on edge lengths (RTL_L)
 See desirable_length_guided/ in this repository

+To run the code, please open the file named "avoiding_crossing_by_initialization.html" in a browser.
+The input network needs to be described in a javascript file.
+A sample input file named "topics_compute_mlst_run_1_postprocessed_5.js" is available in the same directory.
+The d3 library is available in the folder named "dynamic_update_files".
+Keep that folder in the working directory and put the javascript file of the d3 library inside that folder.
+We also need to put some additional files named "area_coverage_mingwei.js", "crossings_initial.js", and "ideal_edge_lenghth_preservation_mingwei.js" in the working directory.
+These files are also available in the same folder of this repository.
+These files contain some code to evaluate the algorithms.
+If we just open the html file, the dataset will be automatically loaded and shown in the browser.
+Note that if the dataset is large then it can take a few minutes to load.
+Once loaded, the evaluation of the initial layout will be printed in the console.
+Then the user can click the start button to run the force-directed algorithm.
+The user can click the stop button to stop the force-directed algorithm and the evaluation will be printed in the console.

 ## The Readable Tree Layout Algorithm that emphasizes on companess (RTL_C)
 See [[link]](https://github.com/tiga1231/zmlt/) for details